How colleges can benefit from G Suite for Education

 Google Apps for Education aka GAFE (now renamed as G Suite for Education) is available on any smart device like mobile, tablet, Chromebook, laptops, etc. In a college, this increases the potential for lecturers and students to check in and get to work at any time using any device they own.
 For example, if a student is working on an assignment in Google Docs, he/she can work along with the faculty to improvise the content.

-I encourage all my students to work on their assignment in google docs.
+I encourage all my students to work on their assignments in google docs.
 Since it is a cloud-based application no more excuses for "my laptop crashed" (pun intended).

 How Google Apps for Education can benefit college classroom